-Like address and header, this test returns true if any combination of the envelope-part and key-list arguments is true.
+Guenther & Showalter Standards Track [Page 27] Like address and header, this test returns true if any combination of the envelope-part list and key-list arguments match and returns false otherwise.

 All tests against envelopes MUST drop source routes.

 If the SMTP transaction involved several RCPT commands, only the data from the RCPT command that caused delivery to this user is available in the "to" part of the envelope.